mjumbewu/icathack-site/workshop.md

 The goal of the workshop is to give participants an introduction to mobile tech applications that enable new approaches to issues such as urban and community planning, economics and markets, political participation, and personal and environmental health.
-We want participants to leave with ideas of what's possible and what some of the successes and pitfalls people have experienced are.
+We wanted participants to leave with ideas of what's possible and what some of the successes and pitfalls people have experienced are.

-The workshop will feature presenters from several projects and organizations that are working on mobile empowerment tools.
+The workshop featured presenters from several projects and organizations that are working on mobile empowerment tools.